schemeorg/schemeorg/charter.md

 All other `@scheme.org` addresses are reserved for mailing lists hosted at `lists.scheme.org`.

-_Community projects_ shall not expose any email addresses on their subdomains.
+_Community projects_ shall not run mail service on their subdomains.

 _Owned projects_ are free to run public and/or private mailing lists, and to have private mailboxes, on their subdomains if they so choose.